joeyipara02/Azure-AD-Project/README.md

 ## **Thank you so much for following along with me during this step-by-step guide.
 I hope you were able to learn about Active Directory and the importance it holds in organizations.
-I also hope you gained insights into the domain controller and its pivotal role in organizational functioning.
-Whether you're brand new to IT or have been in the field for years, involvement with Active Directory and domain controllers is inevitable.
+I also hope you gained insight into the domain controller and its pivotal role in organizational functioning.
+Whether you're brand new to IT or have been in the field for years, interaction with Active Directory and domain controllers is inevitable.
 I hope you learned how to set up and configure a server, as well as how to set up a Windows VM.
 Thank you for sticking with me through this long and detailed tutorial.
 I hope you can walk away with confidence and a passion to learn more**